Tool for harvesting Trove digitised newspaper articles.

 This is a tool for harvesting large quantities of digitised newspaper articles from Trove.

-It has been tested on MacOSX and Windows 7, and should work ok with Python 2.7 and Python 3.
+It has been tested on MacOS and Windows 7, and should work ok with Python 2.7 and Python 3.

 Assuming you have Python and Virtualenv installed just: